JonasAlfredsson/anibg/README.md

 need to take into consideration.

-A system using software decoding might not have the necessary computing power to use the scaler that will produce the best quality results, with the result that the video plays with a low frame rate.
+A system using software decoding might not have the necessary computing power to use the scaler that will produce the best quality results, and the video will play with a low frame rate as a result.
 The slowest decoder will most likely require a dedicated graphics card for acceptable performance on higher resolution video feeds.

-There are three options available, with slower equating to better quality:
+For this script I have exposed three options for scalers (MPV has more available), with slower equating to better quality:

 - `fast` - *bilinear*
     - Bilinear hardware texture filtering.
 This is the fastest scaler, but the